Teksta versija

 Section 9.
 Statistical Council

-(2) The by-laws and members of the Statistical Council shall be approved by the Minister for Economics.
+(2) The by-laws and composition of the Statistical Council shall be approved by the Minister for Economics.
 The term of office of the members of the Statistical Council shall be four years.
 Members of the Statistical Council may be repeatedly approved for work in the Council.

 (3) Members of the Statistical Council shall not receive any remuneration for their work at the Statistical Council.